CogentRedTester/mpv-file-browser/docs/addons.md

 The table is in the form `{ mkv = true, mp3 = true, ... }`.
 Sub extensions, audio extensions, and parseable extensions are all included in this set.

+#### `fb.get_history(): string[]`

+Returns the browser history.
+The history is a linear list of visited directories from oldest to newest.
+If the user changes directories while the current history position is not the head of the list, any later directories get cleared and the new directory becomes the new head.

+#### `fb.get_history_index(): number`

+Returns the index of the current history position.

 #### `fb.get_list(): list_table`

 The list_table currently open in the browser.